Curioustab

 English Questions

-Improve the bracketed part of the sentence.
-It called for an end to (discrimination based at gender) against those who do not conform to the gender assigned to them.
+In the following sentence, the bracketed part is grammatically incorrect.
+Choose the option that best improves the sentence: It called for an end to (discrimination based at gender) against those who do not conform to the gender assigned to them.

-Improve the bracketed part of the sentence.
-The Centre should revisit (their) draft and incorporate the inputs of the report submitted by the standing committee and an expert panel.
+In the following sentence, the bracketed part is grammatically incorrect.
+Choose the option that best improves the sentence: The Centre should revisit (their) draft and incorporate the inputs of the report submitted by the standing committee and an expert panel.

-Improve the bracketed part of the sentence.
-Even after putting his body and soul, if he fails to achieve victory he will not have (any authority above others).
+In the following sentence, the bracketed part is grammatically incorrect.
+Choose the option that best improves the sentence: Even after putting his body and soul, if he fails to achieve victory he will not have (any authority above others).

-Improve the bracketed part of the sentence.
-The purpose of speaking is to communicate, (I chose words that are the best) for the idea I want to convey.
+In the following sentence, the bracketed part is grammatically incorrect.
+Choose the option that best improves the sentence: The purpose of speaking is to communicate, (I chose words that are the best) for the idea I want to convey.

-Improve the bracketed part of the sentence.
-You discover that either your medi-claim doesn't cover (their) expenses or that you won't get reimbursed because there was no hospitalization.
+In the following sentence, the bracketed part is grammatically incorrect.
+Choose the option that best improves the sentence: You discover that either your medi-claim does not cover (their) expenses or that you will not get reimbursed because there was no hospitalization.

-Improve the bracketed part of the sentence.
-(Like instance), you can reduce or increase your total deposit amount some time or even change the sum fixed.
+In the following sentence, the bracketed part is grammatically incorrect.
+Choose the option that best improves the sentence: (Like instance), you can reduce or increase your total deposit amount some time or even change the sum fixed.

-Improve the bracketed part of the sentence.
-One to spearhead this campaign is an IT professional, known for (having working) on net neutrality and founded Internet Freedom Foundation.
+In the following sentence, the bracketed part is grammatically incorrect.
+Choose the option that best improves the sentence: One to spearhead this campaign is an IT professional, known for (having working) on net neutrality and who founded the Internet Freedom Foundation.

 Read the passage carefully and select the best answer to each question out of the given four alternatives.
 Public opinion may be passive and false or active and real.
 It is claimed in theory that all governments are ultimately based on the opinion or sanction of the governed.
-But we find that in practice the people's rights are often trodden down and tyranny and oppression are allowed to continue.
-The government does it not because the people want it to do so but because they are too idle, too uneducated and too disunited or timid to oppose the govern ment.
+But we find that in practice the peoples rights are often trodden down and tyranny and oppression are allowed to continue.
+The government does it not because the people want it to do so but because they are too idle, too uneducated and too disunited or timid to oppose the government.
 Such public opinion is passive and false and not an active verdict.
 But when we find people alert, intelligent and determined to let the government know their will, when they want to exercise actively their voice in the management of their country, we have an instance of true or active public opinion.
 True public opinion is formed by and expressed through the press, the platform, political parties and educational institutions.
 These have sacred duties to perform, duties on which depends the ultimate good of the entire community.
-The press today wields a tremendous influence, So it should support the causes and move ments and condemn the wrong one's and thus teach people to form correct opinion.
+The press today wields a tremendous influence, so it should support the causes and movements and condemn the wrong ones and thus teach people to form correct opinion.
 A free and fair press ventilates the grievances of the public.
-Thus a healthy relationship develops between the people and the government through out an unbiased press.
+Thus a healthy relationship develops between the people and the government through an unbiased press.
 Political parties also help to create and regulate opinions.
-No less important part is played by the educational Institutions which train the minds of the young people who will be the citizens of tomorrow.
+No less important part is played by the educational institutions which train the minds of the young people who will be the citizens of tomorrow.
 It has been said that modern Germany and China have been made by their universities.
-It is necessary that the young and the growing minds should imbibe the spirit of fellow-feeling, the spirit of tolerance, the habit of compromise, and show due regard for the feelings and opinion of others without which a democratic society cannot function, let alone succeed.
-When there is true awakening of the people, we shall have the real and conscious public opinion.
-And justice will reign on earth and truly will the voice of the people be the voice of God.
-Who among the following has tremendous influence in forming the true public opinion?
+It is necessary that the young and the growing minds should imbibe the spirit of fellow feeling, the spirit of tolerance, the habit of compromise and show due regard for the feelings and opinion of others, without which a democratic society cannot function, let alone succeed.
+When there is true awakening of the people, we shall have the real and conscious public opinion and justice will reign on earth and truly will the voice of the people be the voice of God.
+Based on this passage, which of the following is not mentioned as a reason for the oppression caused to the general public by the running government in the country?
+Choose the most appropriate option based strictly on the ideas expressed in the passage.

 1